OpenEvalProject/evals/manuscripts/elife-45457/v2/manuscript.md

 **Figure 6.:** 6-week differentiated neurons were treated for 4 hr with (A) 1 μM of QC-01–175, (B) 1 μM of the negative control QC-03–075, or (C) 10 μM MLN4924 (NAE inhibitor, 30 min pre-treatment) and 1 μM of QC-01–175.
 Upon degrader QC-01–175 treatment (A), three off-targets were detected within statistical significance, which all belong to known IMiD targets, an effect rescued by the negative control (B) or inhibition of neddylation by MLN4924 (C).
 Significant hits were assessed by moderated t-test as implemented in the limma package (Ritchie et al., 2015), with the log2 fold change shown on the y-axis, and negative log10 P values on the x-axis (n = 3 for treatment with DMSO, QC-01–175, and QC-03–075, and n = 2 for QC-01–175 + MLN4924).

-## QC-01–175 rescues tau-mediated stress vulnerability of FTD neurons
+### QC-01–175 rescues tau-mediated stress vulnerability of FTD neurons

 In FTD patient-derived neuronal cell models, accumulation of tau and P-tau of reduced solubility is coupled to increased cellular vulnerability to specific forms of stress (Silva et al., 2016).
 One of these stressors is the proteotoxicity caused by the highly aggregation-prone peptide Aβ(1-42), which promotes a concentration-dependent loss of viability in A152T and P301L neurons (Figure 7A).
 This effect on viability is not seen in WT control neurons and can be rescued by CRISPR/Cas9-mediated MAPT knockout (KO) in A152T neurons (Figure 7A) (Silva et al., 2016).
 We tested whether QC-01–175 could similarly protect against tau-mediated stress vulnerability and loss of viability.
 A152T neurons were pre-treated with either 5 μM QC-01–175 or 5 μM QC-03–075 (Figure 7B b), or vehicle alone (DMSO, Figure 7B c) for 8 hr, followed by addition of 10 μM Aβ(1-42) stressor for an additional 16 hr (Figure 7B b, c).
 Vehicle- and degrader-only treated samples were also included as controls (Figure 7B a).
 Vehicle pre-treated neurons followed by Aβ(1-42) treatment loss 50% viability at the 24 hr time-point (Figure 7C).
 QC-01–175 pre-treatment rescued viability to 90% of vehicle-alone control, almost phenocopying the 100% viability rescue observed in MAPT KO neurons (Figure 7C).
 The negative control QC-03–075 had little effect on the toxicity of Aβ(1-42).
 As expected, 24 hr treatment with either QC-01–175 or negative control alone caused no change in neuronal viability (Figure 7C, left blue bars).

 ![Figure 7.](https://cdn.elifesciences.org/articles/45457/elife-45457-fig7-v2.jpg)

 **Figure 7.:** (A) Aβ(1-42) proteotoxicity causes concentration- and genotype-dependent loss of neuronal vulnerability, affecting preferentially A152T and P301L neurons, with a rescue by MAPT KO.
 Data points represent mean viability relative to vehicle-treated neurons (100%)±SEM (n ≥ 3); two-way ANOVA statistical analysis relative to non-mutant control-1 neurons (black curve, 8330–8-RC1), ****p<0.0001, nsP > 0.05.
 (B) Assay overview to measure effect of the stressor Aβ(1-42) on neuronal viability (c) and potential rescue by pre-treatment with QC-01–175 (b).
 Effect of 24 hr treatment with QC-01–175 alone was also tested (a).
 (C) QC-01–175 (light blue-stripe bar) but not the negative control QC-03–075 (dark blue-stripe bar), rescued viability loss caused by Aβ(1-42) (white-stripe bar) in A152T neurons differentiated for 8 weeks, in a comparable manner to genetic MAPT knockout (black-stripe bar).
 Graph bars represent mean % viability ± SD, relative to vehicle-treated (white) neurons.
 T-test ***p≤0.001; nsp>0.05 (n = 3).
-Figure 7—source data 1 includes all values plotted in main Figure 7A and C.10.7554/eLife.45457.018Figure 7—source data 1.
+Figure 7—source data 1 includes all values plotted in main Figure 7A and C.

 In conclusion, the tau degrader QC-01–175 triggers proteasome-dependent tau and P-tau clearance in FTD patient-derived neurons, which is able to rescue tau-mediated toxicity in biologically relevant assays of stress vulnerability.